frc5024/InfiniteRecharge/README.md

 This comes from [HERE](https://www.chiefdelphi.com/t/frc-roborio-imaging-wont-update-firmware-or-format-target/370145).

 > Does your computer name have a dash in it?
 If so, try renaming it.
 Several teams have reported issues similar to this.

+### Getting an Xbox360 controller to work on a linux host during simulation

+To get the controller connected:

+ - Plug it in
+ - Run `sudo xboxdrv --silent`
+ - Start the simulation